Safeguarding Policy

 • Child's religion

-However, in restricted countries (i.e. China (Liping AP only), Lebanon and Myanmar), please refrain from sharing your sponsored child’s photos and videos online for child protection reasons.
+However, in restricted countries (i.e. China, Lebanon and the Philippines), please refrain from sharing your sponsored child’s photos and videos online for child protection reasons.

 Subscribe Today!